Skip to content

 API Codes

 Assign specific API codes for each package.
-This facilitates integration with external carrier systems.
+This helps integrate with external carrier systems.

 Centralized Management